 Portable medical suction is an indispensable part of every first responder’s toolkit.
-Yet research consistently suggests that operators may not know how to properly use suction devices.
-Especially if you work for an agency whose population does not routinely require portable medical suction, your skills can grow rusty.
+Yet research consistently suggests that operators may not know how to use suction devices properly.
+This is especially true if you work for an agency whose population does not routinely require portable medical suction–your skills can get rusty.

 Equipment failure is common.
-A 2013 study found a failure rate of 2.4 percent in suction devices.
 Most failures were due to battery issues.
 This points to the importance of regular equipment testing.
-Especially in agencies where portable suction machines go unused for weeks or months, regular testing can prevent a tragedy when it’s time to use these life-saving devices.
+In some agencies, portable suction machines go unused for weeks or months.
+Regular testing can prevent a tragedy when it’s time to use these life-saving devices.
 Your suction machine should come with instructions for proper testing.
-At minimum, do the following at the start of each shift:
+At a minimum, do the following at the start of each shift:

-Statistics are probably similar, or worse, on ambulances.
+This lack of preparedness is likely exacerbated on ambulances, which rely on portable suction.
 It’s not enough to invest in a high-quality device and regularly test it; you must ensure it is ready to use.
 This means:

 For safe suctioning, it’s important to choose an appropriately sized catheter.
 While there are no absolute contraindications for suctioning the airway, hypoxia and bradycardia can increase the risk.
 It is important to weigh the risks and benefits while monitoring patients for signs of complications.